 Maximum Award.
-The maximum number of shares of our class A common stock that may be subject to options or SARs granted to any individual during a fiscal year is 5,000,000.
-Additionally, the maximum number of shares of our Class A common stock that may be subject to any other type of award granted to any individual during a fiscal year is 5,000,000.
+The maximum number of shares of our class A common stock that may be subject to awards granted to any individual during a calendar year is 5,000,000.

 Federal Income Tax Consequences.
 A participant to whom a nonqualified stock option is granted will recognize no income at the time of the grant and we will not be entitled to a deduction.
 When the participant exercises a nonqualified stock option, he or she will generally recognize ordinary income equal to the excess, if any, of the fair market value (determined as of the date of exercise) of the class A common stock received over the option exercise price.
 The tax basis of such shares to the participant will be equal to the exercise price paid plus the amount includable in his or her gross income as compensation.
 The holding period for purposes of determining whether a subsequent sale of such share by the participant results in the recognition of short-term or long-term capital gain or loss will commence on the day after the date the share is transferred to the participant.
 A participant to whom a stock option is granted will recognize no income at the time of grant.
 When the participant exercises a stock option, he or she will generally recognize ordinary compensation income equal to the difference, if any, between the fair market value of the class A common stock he or she receives at such time and the sum of the exercise price for such shares.